mattaperkins/2FA_Sidecar/README.md

 1.10 Includes new PIN for access after bootup.
 1.11 Added the mini 2 key version with slight change to the code to select at compile time.
-1.13 Make some changes to clean thing up and allow manual entry of time via serial in the future
+1.13 Make some changes to clean thing up and allow manual entry of time via serial in the future 1.21 Add support for setting the esp32 clock via USB and the host computer clock
 </pre>

 <p>